SammyGIS/sammygis/README.md

 A Data Science enthusiast, i  have a solid background in Remote Sensing and GIS.
 I volunteer, promote and support communities in find solution to real life problems using GIS technology.

-Looking forward to collaborating and being part of a team, that uses using echnology and data to solve real life/everyday human problems 🤔🤔.
+Looking forward to collaborating and being part of a team, that uses using technology and data to solve real life/everyday human problems 🤔🤔.

 😄 cheers
 💬 you can reach me  twitter @adedoyinsammyd, adedoyinsamuel25@gmail.com